 Fuata Sheria is about the state of Kenya’s politics and of the failure of Kenya’s citizens to take responsibility for their contribution to the corrupt status quo.
 The song is a call for Kenyans to retrospect and judge, not just the political leaders, but to judge themselves as well, and to ‘fuata sheria’ , to respect the rule of law.”
 Juliani is an ambassador for our pan-African agriculture campaign, DO AGRIC.

 This song by Liberia’s most prominent “Hip Co” street rap musicians will capture your attention.
 They combine skill with candid messages about the problems that affect Liberian society, including lack of development, absence of leadership and rampant corruption.
 For many Liberians their pots are literally not boiling; they do not have enough food to eat.

-About the Accountability Lab: We are an independent, project-driven “for purpose” organization that engages civil society to develop unique innovations that help hold governments accountable.
-The Lab currently works with citizens in Liberia and Nepal, but is inspired by the creative efforts of people and organizations around the world in the quest to share information that helps create more accountable societies.
+About the Accountability Lab: We are an independent, project-driven “for purpose” organisation that engages civil society to develop unique innovations that help hold governments accountable.
+The Lab currently works with citizens in Liberia and Nepal, but is inspired by the creative efforts of people and organisations around the world in the quest to share information that helps create more accountable societies.